NicolasC16/SpinSync/README.md

-# 🎵 SpinSync
+# 🎵 Digital Lyric Display Companion

-SpinSync is an embedded vinyl record companion system designed to enhance the analog listening experience through digital technology.
-Built around an **Arduino Uno R3**, **1602A LCD**, **SD storage module**, and custom firmware, SpinSync organizes vinyl collections, manages album metadata, and displays synchronized lyrics while a record plays.
+The Digital Lyrics Display Companion is an embedded vinyl record companion system designed to enhance the analog listening experience through digital technology.
+Built around an **Arduino Uno R3**, **1602A LCD**, **SD storage module**, and custom firmware, this system organizes vinyl collections, manages album metadata, and displays synchronized lyrics while a record plays.

-The goal of SpinSync is to create a personalized listening experience for vinyl collectors — preserving the physical feel of records while adding modern functionality.
+The goal of this project is to create a personalized listening experience for vinyl collectors — preserving the physical feel of records while adding modern functionality.

 ---